ctag-fh-kiel/ctag-face-2-4/docs/Automatic_Evaluation_Manual.md

-# User Guide for Automatic Evaluation
+# Manual for Automatic Evaluation

 ## Test Prerequisites
 + ADC1 needs to be connected with DAC1 (loopback)